-NCEA Level 3 achievement standards both internally and externally.
+NCEA Level 3 achievement standards assessed both internally and externally.

 Up to 21 credits in NCEA Level 3 which can be endorsed to merit or excellence.
 16 numeracy and 9 literacy credits available.
-Some UE reading and writing credits may be available depending on standards completed.
+UE reading and writing credits may be available.

 Opportunity to sit scholarship Accounting.